farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

-# Retail Scanner Data Prediction - Example Category: Frozen Juice
+# Retail Scanner Data Prediction - Frozen Juice
 Fu-Chi Shih
 Summary:
-This document demonstrates some data analysis work we conducted on the Dominick's Database provided by James M. Kilts Center, University of Chicago Booth School of Business (https://research.chicagobooth.edu/kilts/marketing-databases/dominicks).

-The Dominick's database covers store-level scanner data collected at Dominick's Finer Foods over a period of more than seven years.
-Our goal is to build a model that can describe the relationship between the price, promotion, and sales of a sub-category or a product.
+This repositoy demonstrates some data analysis work we conducted on the Dominick's scanner data.The database covers store-level scanner data collected at Dominick's Finer Foods over a period of more than seven years (1989-1997).
+Our goal is to build a model that can describe the relationship between price, promotion, and sales of different products.

 Following is a step-by-step analysis for Frozen Juice category, including data cleaning, data aggregation, features prepartion, modelling, and model evaluations.

 *A detailed description of the functions we created by ourselves is listed in another document - Func_AggSales.md

+Acknowledgement: Thanks are given to James M. Kilts Center of Marketing at the Graduate School of Business, University of Chicago, for making the Dominick’s Finer Foods data available. (https://research.chicagobooth.edu/kilts/marketing-databases/dominicks)

 ### Data Cleaning and Preparations

-Load relevant package and functions we defined by ourselves into the environment.
+Load relevant packages and functionsinto the environment.

 ```r
 library(knitr)